Five things to watch: Spurs vs. Lakers

-SAN ANTONIO — The San Antonio Spurs (6-11) will look to snap their four-game losing skid Sunday night as they visit the Los Angele Lakers (4-10).
-The Spurs and Lakers will meet for the first time this season.
+SAN ANTONIO — The San Antonio Spurs (6-13) will look to snap their six-game losing skid Friday night as they host the Los Angeles Lakers (5-11).
+The Spurs and Lakers will meet for the second time this season with the Lakers 1-0 versus the Spurs.

 GAME REWIND

-The Spurs are coming off a 119-97 road loss versus the Clippers.
+The Spurs are coming off a 129-110 home loss versus the Pelicans.

-Jakob Poeltl had 20 points and eight rebounds to lead the team while Doug McDermott added 13 points.
-Keldon Johnson finished with 11 points and two rebounds while Keita Bates-Diop recorded nine points.
+Devin Vassell had 26 points and four rebounds to lead the team while Doug McDermott added 21 points.
+Tre Jones finished with nine points and nine assists while Jeremy Sochan recorded 12 points.

-"They [Clippers] came out firing," Tre Jones said.
-"It was one of those games.
-We tried to answer and slowly chip away at the lead.
-Usually, when a team is shooting like that, shots start to not fall.
-We can slowly get back into it.
-They just kept making plays and making those threes."
+"The third quarter and half the fourth quarter we played pretty good D [defense]," Gregg Popovich said.
+"In that period of time we got outscored by six [points].
+So the physicality of both offense and defense playing with purpose and not just walking around.
+We were down 19 [points] at the half.
+It took all that time to get them to the point to get them where they competed the way they needed to to win in the NBA."

 THE UNIFORMS